jackyzha0/quartz/content/blog/Open-Sourcing Tutor-GPT.md

 title: "Open-Sourcing Tutor-GPT"
 date: "Jun 2, 2023"
 ---
 ![[assets/human_machine_learning.jpeg]]

 ## TL;DR

 Today we’re [open-sourcing](https://github.com/plastic-labs/tutor-gpt) Bloom, our digital [Aristotelian](https://erikhoel.substack.com/p/why-we-stopped-making-einsteins) learning companion.

 What makes [Bloom](https://bloombot.ai/) compelling is its ability to _reason pedagogically_ about the learner.
 That is, it uses dialogue to posit the most educationally-optimal tutoring behavior.
-Eliciting this from the [capability overhang](https://jack-clark.net/2023/03/21/import-ai-321-open-source-gpt3-giving-away-democracy-to-agi-companies-gpt-4-is-a-political-artifact/) involves multiple chains of [metaprompting](https://arxiv.org/pdf/2102.07350.pdf) enabling Bloom to construct a nascent academic [theory of mind](https://arxiv.org/pdf/2304.11490.pdf) for each student.
+Eliciting this from the [capability overhang](https://jack-clark.net/2023/03/21/import-ai-321-open-source-gpt3-giving-away-democracy-to-agi-companies-gpt-4-is-a-political-artifact/) involves multiple chains of [metaprompting](https://arxiv.org/pdf/2102.07350.pdf,) enabling Bloom to construct a nascent, academic [theory of mind](https://arxiv.org/pdf/2304.11490.pdf) for each student.

 We’re not seeing this in the explosion of ‘chat-over-content’ tools, most of which fail to capitalize on the enormous latent abilities of LLMs.
 Even the impressive out-of-the-box capabilities of contemporary models don’t achieve the necessary user intimacy.
 Infrastructure for that doesn’t exist yet 👀.